log-y/log-y/README.md

 - 🌱 College student majoring in computer science and math, concentrating in AI and statistics.
 - 👯 Big fan of C++ and Java.
 - 💬 Ask me about piano, gaming, food...
-- ⚡ Ran a lucrative AP course notes business in high school.
-Developed and distributed notes for the 15 AP courses I took for 100+ classmates.
+- ⚡ Ran a lucrative AP course notes business in high school, where I developed and distributed notes for the 15 AP courses I took for 100+ classmates.

 # 💻 Tech Stack: